Celebration of Teaching

 -

-- Assessment provides meaningful feedback to students and supports student learning
+- Assessment provides meaningful, accessible, and timely feedback to students and supports student learning

 - Scholarly research and/or best practices in assessment informed the creation and design of assessments

-- Assessments were varied (direct and indirect) and low stakes, eliminating high stakes exams and assignments
+- Assessments are varied and low stakes, eliminating high stakes exams and assignments, while incorporating innovative methods beyond traditional exams, quizzes, and papers

 -